MolotovCherry/RustPlay/README.md

 - Fix caption buttons to clip ui instead of overlay
 - Clearing terminal screen
 - Misc bugs such as properly switching terminal to other tabs terminal output when switching tabs
+- Obvious redesign of all the buttons, including that play button.
+It looks wrong